 How much do you want to spend on buying a mic?
 Most great mics that are specifically made to record live events are relatively cheap when compared with other mics used in professional recordings.

-Essential Features of the A Best Microphone for Vocals Must Have
+Essential Features the Best Microphone for Vocals Must Have

 There are myriads of mic brands and models on the market today.
 But mics that are top notch and of high quality are never called “best” without the following characteristics: